 In counselling, we explore the emotional, behavioural, and relational patterns that seem to keep showing up in your life.
 Everyone brings a unique self and particular life experiences, personality, and challenges to therapy; however, there are also many commonalities in the human condition.

 Some of the pervasive themes I address in counselling include:

 - exploring self-criticism and self-doubt and how this impacts our moods

 - processing painful emotions, such as guilt, anger, sadness and shame

 - relationship difficulties, including disconnection, ruptures in trust, communication breakdowns, and defensiveness

 - helping to transform your values into meaningful choices and actions in everyday life (even if you experience a fear of making 'wrong decisions')

 - processing challenging events, such as break-ups, grief and loss, and infertility

-- manifestations of fragile self-worth, such as perfectionism, burn-out and avoidance
+- fragile self-worth that shows up in perfectionism, burn-out and avoidance

-Likely, you've tried many times and in many ways to change - perhaps you've read self-help books, taken up meditation and exercise, and practised gratitude.
-These are all very helpful strategies, but may not address the deeper issues that sometimes lie outside our current awareness.
-You're not alone if you find it too difficult or confusing to approach these issues on your own.
-I believe counselling with a skilled and compassionate therapist can be deeply enriching and help lead to meaningful shifts in our inner and outer lives.
+Likely, you've tried many times and in many ways to change - perhaps you've read self-help books, taken up meditation and exercise, and reached out to friends.
+These are all very helpful and important strategies, but may not address the deeper issues that sometimes lie outside our current awareness.
+You are not alone if you find it too difficult or confusing to make sense of your struggles on your own.
+I believe that counselling with a skilled, compassionate therapist can be enriching and clarifying, and can help lead to meaningful shifts in our inner and outer lives.